 HISTORY

-Ancient History (9th grade) This class is an examination of ancient cultures and societies, beginning with the advent of writing (c.
+Ancient History (9th grade) This course is an examination of ancient cultures and societies, beginning with the advent of writing (c.
 5000 BC) until the birth of Christ.
 Special focus is on the Greek city-states and the Roman Republic since they are particularly formative for Western Culture and Christianity.

-Medieval History (10th grade) This class is a study of the rise and development of Christianity in Europe.
+Medieval History (10th grade) This course is a study of the rise and development of Christianity in Europe.
 It begins with Christ and the Roman Empire and ends in 1517 with the initiation of the Protestant Reformation.
 Students read from primary sources, discuss and analyze, then express their conclusions in writing.

 LATIN